Category

 The shift towards a "decide after arriving in Japan" travel style appears to be driven by the use of apps for gathering information.

 In this survey, when asked "Which apps did you use during your visit to Japan?", the app common across all countries and regions was Google Maps.
-It was used for diverse purposes: searching for transportation, finding information on nearby tourist spots, checking restaurant reviews, and more.
+It was used for diverse purposes: searching for transportation options, of course, but also finding information on nearby tourist spots and reading reviews of restaurants.

-Among the veterans, some dedicated travelers even stated, "For Japanese information, I only follow accounts that Japanese people themselves are viewing on social media," seeking deeper insights.
-Based on these findings, it is particularly effective for restaurants to strengthen their Google Maps business profile management and ensure their information on platforms like Tabelog is well-maintained to attract inbound tourists.
+Among the veterans, some dedicated users even stated, "For Japanese information, I only follow accounts that Japanese people themselves are watching on social media," seeking deeper insights.
+Based on these findings, it is particularly effective for restaurants to strengthen their Google Maps business profile management and ensure their information on platforms like Tabelog is up-to-date to attract inbound tourists.

-Actively follow accounts that share gourmet information for Japanese audiences, such as "Osaka Gourmet" and "SUSURU TV."
+Actively follow accounts that share gourmet information for Japanese audiences, such as "Osaka Gourmet" or "SUSURU TV."

-Beyond restaurants, many travelers—both first-time and seasoned visitors—reported flexible behavior, such as "I changed plans because a fireworks festival was nearby" or "I canceled my original plans because a festival was happening near my hotel."
+Beyond restaurants, many voices—regardless of whether they were first-time or seasoned visitors—mentioned flexible behavior, such as "I changed my plans because there was a fireworks festival nearby" or "I canceled my original plans because there was a festival near my hotel."

 The app commonly mentioned by Chinese visitors was "Xiaohongshu (RED)".
 This is likely because Xiaohongshu features many posts by Chinese residents in Japan and offers abundant information about Japan.

-Information gathering relies less on influencers and more on searching SNS by "location + purpose"
+Information gathering relies less on influencers and more on "location + purpose" searches on SNS

 Hearing this result might lead one to think, "Is influencer marketing ineffective!?"
 But that's not the case.
-What ranks highly in searches on both Instagram and Xiaohongshu are posts that score highly under the platform's algorithm.
-Rather than simply thinking, "Let's use this influencer because they have a lot of followers," it might be better to consider leveraging influencers who are highly responsive and have consistently adjusted their content to align with the platform's algorithm.
+Both Instagram and Xiaohongshu display posts highly rated by their algorithms at the top of search results.
+Rather than simply thinking, "Let's use this influencer because they have many followers," it might be better to consider utilizing highly responsive influencers who have consistently adjusted their content to align with the platform's algorithms.

 Is the "shopping list" now obsolete?